themewagon/si-educational-nextjs/README.md

 bun dev
 ```

-Author
+## Author
 ```
-Design and code is completely written by [Get next.js Templates] (https://getnextjstemplates.com/)design and development team.
+Design and code is completely written by Get next.js Templates design and development team.
 ```

 ## License